EthanWaters/reusable_digital_workflow/README.md

 ## 1.0 Overview

 The overall purpose of this workflow is to clean and wrangle control program data from GBRMPA so that it takes a standardised form to be utilised in research.
 This R code defines a data processing pipeline that imports, formats, and verifies data.
 It also creates a metadata report to document the pipeline.
 The `main()` function is the entry point of the pipeline.
-It takes as input the paths to the legacy and new data files, the geospatial site data, algorithm to assign nearest sites, and a flag indicating whether the data was exported from PowerBI or not.
+It takes as inputs the paths to the legacy data, new data ,KML data, and JSON configuration file.
+The data can then be assigned to the nearest sites.

 The four major steps in this process are as follows: